Governance

 Daouda Ndiaye, PharmD, PhD

-Professor Daouda Ndiaye is professor and head of the Department of Parasitology and Mycology in the Faculty of Medicine, Pharmacy at Cheikh Anta Diop University.
+Professor Daouda Ndiaye is the head of the Department of Parasitology and Mycology in the Faculty of Medicine, Pharmacy at Cheikh Anta Diop University.
 He is also head of the parasitology laboratories at LeDantec Research and Teaching Hospital and founding director of the newly established UCAD’s International Center for Research and Training in Applied Genomics and Health Surveillance (CIGASS) in Dakar, Senegal.
-Professor Ndiaye is the general secretary of the UCAD center of excellence CEA-SAME, and a member of the UCAD scientific advisory committee.
+Professor Ndiaye is the general secretary of the UCAD Center of Excellence CEA-SAME and a member of the UCAD scientific advisory committee.
 Professor Ndiaye manages field site activities in Senegal for a number of collaborating institutions, including Harvard University, Tulane University, and the Broad Institute of MIT and Harvard.
-He serves as director of the International Research and Training Center on Infectious Pathogens and Genomics, and Senegal-Director of the Senegal Harvard Malaria Initiative.
+He serves as director of the International Research and Training Center on Infectious Pathogens and Genomics and Director of the Senegal Harvard Malaria Initiative.
+Together with Professors Evelyn Ansah of the University of Health and Allied Sciences in Ghana and faculty co-founder, Dyann Wirth of Harvard University, he serves on the Joint Secretariat for “Science of Defeating Malaria,” a global leadership development (previously called “Science of Eradication: Malaria” before it transitioned to Africa in 2023).

 Professor Ndiaye has extensive experience interacting with international collaborators and scientific bodies, having worked with collaborators from other malaria-endemic countries as well as with partners in Europe and the US.
 At the World Health Organization, He serves as a consultant on behalf of the World Health Organization (WHO) Global Malaria Programme, including service as a technical advisor on malaria diagnostics, an expert on drug resistance and response, and a malaria expert and member of the WHO Malaria Elimination Certification Panel.
 Professor Ndiaye earned a Doctor of Philosophy in Pharmacy and Parasitology from Cheikh Anta Diop University in Senegal and received a Fogarty Fellowship to study molecular biology in the laboratory of Professor Dyann F. Wirth at the Harvard T.H.
 Chan School of Public Health.
 In 2017, he was named a Fellow of the American Society of Tropical Medicine & Hygiene.
 He is a technical advisor on the USAID/PMI IMPACT Malaria partnership.